-It’s very important you take the time to learn the credit repair process.
+It’s very important that you take the time to learn the credit repair process.
 Read all the articles on this website to make sure you understand which ones apply to your credit situation.
 If you don’t know when to send the right letters at the right time, your credit score could worsen rather than improve.
 When it comes to credit repair, you don’t want to miss an opportunity to improve your credit score.

 - Sample Dispute Letters

 The credit repair letters listed above are a wonderful tool that you can use to help repair your credit.
 By sending letters to credit reporting agencies, you make lenders prove you did owe them money and they are justified in having a negative item on your credit report.
 This places the burden of proof on your lenders rather than allowing them to assume everything on your credit report is correct.
 The above letters are only samples, so you can use those as a guideline and fill in your own personal commentary.

 Why Do I Need To Send a Credit Repair Letter?